-When did this project start?
+When did the Quick Delivery project start?

-- DDOT to conduct community outreach
+- DDOT conducted community outreach:

 - March 7, 2022 – ANC 8E

 - DDOT developed near-term, temporary plans for safety improvements along Wheeler Road between Mississippi Avenue SE and Southern Avenue SE (Phase 2)

 - DDOT installed near-term safety improvements between Alabama Avenue SE and Mississippi Avenue SE (Phase 1).